BUCT-Vision/DeepUNet/readme.txt

-This is a implementation of DeepUNet.
+This is an implementation of DeepUNet by mxnet.

-There are some different from original paper.
+There are some differents from the original paper.